rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 be successful, you must have at least one undeleted (or restored) Cloud Files container for at least one backup configuration.

-When requesting help for this step, reference the CBU support wiki article, **Cloud Backup - Bad Actor Attack**, in your comments on the ticket.
-The public can't view the article, but CBU support can access it.
+When you request help for this step, reference the Cloud Backup support wiki article, **Cloud Backup - Bad Actor Attack**, in your comments on the ticket.
+The public can't view the article, but Cloud Backup support can access it.
 Only Rackspace Support can perform the steps described in that wiki article.
 They must revert the deleted assets (machine agents and backup configurations) in your account.